Fellowships for Stanford Graduate Students

 For information about graduate fellowships awarded by the Center for Spatial & Textual Analysis (CESTA), please visit their page.

-Please note: beginning in fall 2021, the application deadline for all three fellowships will be the same day in early January.
+Please note: the application deadline for all three fellowships will be the same day in early February.
 Graduate students may apply to the SHC Dissertation Prize/Mellon Dissertation fellowships or the Career Launch fellowship but not DP/Mellon and CLF in the same application cycle.

 The SHC Dissertation Prize fellowships and Mellon Foundation Dissertation fellowships are awarded to advanced graduate students who are completing their dissertations.
-SHC Dissertation Prize fellows are required to spend the academic year in physical residence at the Humanities Center (Fall/Winter/Spring quarters).
-The campus residency obligations for Mellon dissertation fellows are solely those set by their dean/department.
-Students submit one application to be considered for one or both of these two fellowships.
-The application cycle for these fellowships opens in August each year, with a deadline in early January.
+SHC Dissertation Prize fellows are required to spend the academic year (fall/winter/spring quarters) taking part in the daily life of the Humanities Center.
+Mellon dissertation fellows are required to meet the campus residency expectations set by their dean/department.
+The application cycle opens in fall quarter each year, with a deadline in early February.

 For more information and to apply, please see the SHC Dissertation Prize fellowships and Mellon Foundation Dissertation fellowships application page.